Filed under the categories

 Kensington / Bar / Cuisine: Pub

-Live sports bar in Kensington - With more screens than any sports fan could ever dream off - boasting access to over 71,000 TV Channels (25% of the world's satellite capacity) - The Famous Three Kings sports pub is a great choice to watch football, rugby and cricket.
-The pub can accommodate more than one game at a time with ease with separate areas.
-You can also grab three tapas dishes for £11 and drink until 12am Sunday to Wednesday and 1am Thursday to Saturday.
+The Famous Three Kings won Best Sports Pub in 2016 AND 2017 at the Great British Pub awards.
+It's fair to say that they know live sport.
+With more screens than any sports fan could ever dream of and boasting access to over 71,000 TV Channels (25% of the world's satellite capacity), The Famous Three Kings sports pub is a great choice to watch live World Cup football, international rugby and test cricket.
+The pub can accommodate more than one game at a time with ease using separate areas, leaving no game unwatched.
+You can grab five tapas dishes for £17, or 30 sticky chicken wings for £12.75, plus there's lots of craft beer.
 Now if that isn't evidence of live sports fanaticism, what is?

 Broadway Bar and Grill